-Googler David Spangenthal shared his daughter Sophie’s story as the spur that led him to find blood drive nearby to ensure the availability of blood pool as and when required.
-And what better occasion than to formally announce the start of the drive on June 14, marked as the World Blood Donor Day?
+Googler David Spangenthal shared his daughter Sophie’s story as the spur that led him to find a blood drive nearby to ensure the availability of a blood pool as and when required.
+And what better occasion than to formally announce the start of the drive on June 14, marked as World Blood Donor Day?

-Back in November 2016, Sophie was diagnosed with Pleuropulmonary Blastoma, ( a very rare type of pediatric cancer in the lungs), which requires regular transfusions of Types A and O blood to increase her red blood count for the sake of her health.
+Back in November 2016, Sophie was diagnosed with Pleuropulmonary Blastoma ( a very rare type of pediatric cancer in the lungs), which requires regular transfusions of Types A and O blood to increase her red blood count for the sake of her health.
 Oncological patients need these types of blood for their treatment, making it a dire necessity for all hospitals to have a pool of these blood types ready at hand 24*7.

-To this end, the Red Cross is using Google Maps Platform (which has been synced and configured accordingly) to help people find and locate a nearby blood bank or blood drive happening this weekend, and then, contribute to the drive.
+To this end, the Red Cross is using Google Maps Platform (which has been synced and configured accordingly) to help people find and locate a nearby blood bank or blood drive happening this weekend and contribute to the drive.
 Every single donation is significant as it has the potential to save the lives of 3 people, people like Sophie.
 For more details, one can visit the Red Cross site to enter the zip code and accordingly plan the donation.

-Following the recent session of Chemotherapy in May, Sophie needed several blood transfusions for her recovery and so Spangenthal reached out to the Google family for more donations to meet her needs.
+Following the recent session of Chemotherapy in May, Sophie needed several blood transfusions for her recovery, and so Spangenthal reached out to the Google family for more donations to meet her needs.
 Given that he was an organizer of Google New York’s regularly planned blood drives, the mass reach-out was spontaneous and just like all the previous instances when he needed more blood donations for his daughter, he wasn’t disappointed in the least.
 Support came his way immediately, underscoring the immense positive potential of human beings to help the others in times of utmost need such as this as being part of the same community.
 It takes little effort to help battle diseases like these that require blood transfusions from time-to-time.

 So, this is a shout-out to all the healthy and well-meaning people out there on this World Blood Donor Day, to visit the Red Cross site, enter the zip code, look up that nearest blood drive, and make the conscious choice of saving a life.